metrorailings/OwlBlog/content/posts/week-10-insights.md

 Houston moving the ball with short plays and misdirection run plays.

 Deshaun Watson can be a magician in the pocket sometimes with his ability to navigate around pressure and throw balls.

+***

+## Bills @ Cardinals

+Shit preparation and play-calling on the Cardinals second drive.
+Starting to question Kliff Kingsbury.